- Download our Moving to Spain Guide (PDF)

 What is there to do in Spain?

-Spain is an endless sea of see and do.
-The major cities are cosmopolitan dream worlds of museums, nightlife and shopping diverse enough to suit any personality.
-For any sports lover, the football culture is a huge part of Spanish society and the clubs have massive fan bases and rich traditions.
+Spain has an endless sea of things to see and do, as well as plenty of annual festivals and events for expats to attend in each city.
+The major cities are cosmopolitan dream worlds of nightlife and shopping, diverse enough to suit any personality.
+For sports lovers, the football culture is a huge part of Spanish society and the clubs have massive fan bases and rich traditions.

-How do I navigate the Spanish bureaucracy?
+How does one navigate Spanish bureaucracy?